spollard/josh-works.github.io/_posts/2017-12-22-sql_queries_for_mere_mortals_setup.md

 ## Step 1 - install MySQL on your machine

+_note: I ended up wiping my entire MySQL local install and instead setting it on Docker.
+My company uses MySQL 5.6, which is a generation behind the current 5.7, and navigating between the two locally was a massive headache.
+The rest of this will still work, if you're good running MySQL 5.7._

 I don't have much help for you here.
 I struggled hard on this.
 Turns out I was using Brew to manage MySQL, and that wasn't playing nice with other tools, so I threw my hands in the air, and did a clean uninstall/re-install of MySQL on my machine.

 I followed [these instructions](https://coderwall.com/p/os6woq/uninstall-all-those-broken-versions-of-mysql-and-re-install-it-with-brew-on-mac-mavericks) to remove/reinstall.